Nuitysun/data_science_portfolio/Hotels_rates_change_prediction/README.md

 - Average precision for positive class (price changed): 94.81% of rooms that were predicted to have changed prices actually had changes in prices.
 - roc_auc_score: 89.30

 For the test week there were 473 observations.
-Model predicted that we need to update 231 rooms (48.84% of all rooms) and this way we capture 84.23% of all rates changes.
+Model predicted that we need to update 231 rooms (48.84% of all rooms) and this way we capture 84.23% of all rates changes.</pre>

 **Predictions for day `London` data:**

-Results of training set:
+<pre>Results of training set:
 - Average overall accuracy (for both classes) on training set: 96.73% Results on testing set:
 - Average overall accuracy (for both classes): 90.12%